shraddhakaushik/Stickies/README.md

 - As a user, I want to be able to clear my notes from a sticky note
 - As a user, I want to be able to find, access, and view any saved sticky note from my list of saved notes
 - As a user, I want to be able to quit my note at any point

-*GOALS*:
 - As a user, I want to be able to save my notes to a file system to exist even after the program has terminated
 - As a user, I want to be able to access my saved notes from a file
-- As a user, I want to be able to access and continue to take notes on a saved note
+- As a user, I want to be able to access, edit, and continue to take notes on a saved note

+*GOALS*:
 - As a user, I want my sticky note to actually resemble a sticky note
 - As a user, I want to be able to create my own typing shortcuts
 - As a user, I want my sticky note to be able to perform simple arithmetic calculations